Pre-Merger Investigation of Medtronic Acquisition

 Fredrikson & Byron PA, counsel on the acquisition for Medtronic, and Medtronic's internal acquisition counsel, retained Analysis Group to conduct an antitrust investigation of the proposed acquisition and submit a report to be filed with the FTC.
 At issue was whether the combined firm had the potential to reduce competition in the relevant products through either unilateral or coordinated market effects.

-Following the prescribed format for analyzing anticompetitive effects from horizontal mergers, affiliates Stanley Ornstein and Robert Sherwin conducted an investigation of the bone-grafting products industry using public sources and information gathered with assistance from personnel in Medtronic's Marketing, Product Development, and Accounting departments.
+Following the prescribed format for analyzing anticompetitive effects from horizontal mergers, an Analysis Group team supported affiliate Robert Sherwin in conducting an investigation of the bone-grafting products industry using public sources and information gathered with assistance from personnel in Medtronic's Marketing, Product Development, and Accounting departments.